dirksan28/Scenic2DashCanEmu/README.md

 # A lowcost DIY CAN BUS emulator for the Renault Scenic 2 dashboard

 ## Features
+- build to test your Renault Scenic 2 dashboard after and during repair
 - powers up your dashboard without the need of installation in the car
 - large test sequence.
 Shows saved km/milage on startup. (see video)
+- if connected to a serial console: timestamp and message logging on screen
 - standalone operation (only with charging adapter) possible
-- if connected to a serial console: timestamp and message logging on screen
-- build to test your cluster after and during repair
-\

 \
 [![](./pics/RenaultScenic2CAN-BusEmulatorDIYonGitHub-low.gif)](https://vimeo.com/568058419 "CAN bus - Emulator in action - Click to watch on Vimeo!")

 click to watch the full vid on Vimeo

 ## What you need
 - an Arduino (Uno) a cheap clone also works ;-)